ga-wdi-boston/js-atc-challenge/README.md

 ## Requirements

-A software subsystem of an air-traffic control system is defined to manage a queue of aircraft (AC) in an airport.
-Write a constructor function, `AtcQueue`, that creates an aircraft queue.
+A software subsystem of an air traffic control system is defined to manage a queue of aircrafts at an airport.
+Write a constructor function, `ATCQueue`, that creates an aircraft queue.

 The aircraft queue is managed by a